localstack/docs/content/en/user-guide/aws/elastic-load-balancing/index.md

         --load-balancer-arn $loadBalancer | jq -r '.Listeners[]|.ListenerArn')
 {{< /command >}}

-Now, to create a rule for the listener, you can use the [`CreateRule`](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_CreateRule.html) API.
+To create a rule for the listener, you can use the [`CreateRule`](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_CreateRule.html) API.
 The following command creates a rule for the listener created above:

 {{< command >}}
 $ listenerRule=$(awslocal elbv2 create-rule \